February 1, 2006

 Remembering Ed Bacon, Philadelphia’s Robert Moses

-Ed Bacon, Philadelphia's chief planner for two decades during the postwar period, was the complex force behind the city as we know it today.
+Ed Bacon was the complex force behind Philadelphia as we know it today.

 Over the more than 300-year course of Philadelphia’s history, only two urban planners have really mattered: William Penn and Edmund Bacon.
 Yet by the time Bacon died in October, at 95, some Philadelphians may have been a little fuzzy on the scope of his accomplishments.
 The lanky Methuselah, who was frequently seen stalking the streets of Ritten-house Square, lived so long that he was perhaps better known for being the father of actor Kevin Bacon than for dragging a tattered industrial Philadelphia into the modern age after World War II.

 Bacon served as Philadelphia’s chief planner for two decades during the critical postwar period.
 He is often compared to New York’s Robert Moses, as much for his high-handed ways as for his grandiose urban-renewal visions.
 Yet his reimagining of Philadelphia was both more wide-ranging and more personal than that of his New York counterpart.
 During the heyday of the federal urban-renewal programs, when American cities were imperiously leveling their downtowns, Bacon pioneered planning strategies that allowed Philadelphia to revitalize one of its oldest neighborhoods.
 His rejuvenation of the historic Society Hill area in the 1960s was among the first to promote selective renovation as an alternative to wholesale clearance.
 The approach remains a model today for American cities, just as his book Design of Cities remains a standard text for American planning students.